maarten-pennings/MPU6050/README.md

 A typical implementation is a spinning wheel in which the axis of rotation is free to assume any orientation by itself.
 Applications of gyroscopes include  navigation systems.

-Gyroscope suffer from drift, so accelerometers are used to compensate for that.
+Gyroscope suffer from drift; accelerometers are used to compensate for that.

 ### Acknowledgements